Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Proofs of Theorem 3.10 and Theorem 3.19

 \begin{dfn} We say that an ideal arc $\gamma$ is in \emph{minimal position} with a spiralling diagram $\cW$ if it satisfies $i(\cW;\gamma',\gamma) \geq 0$ for any ideal arc $\gamma'$ isotopic to $\gamma$ with common endpoints, and in general position with $\cW$. \end{dfn} See \cref{fig:non-minimal position} for an example of an ideal arc not in a minimal position.

-\paragraph{\textbf{Realization of a minimal position}} We are going to prove: \begin{prop}[unbounded version of {\cite[Proposition 12]{FS20}}] Let $\cW$ be the spiralling diagram associated with a non-elliptic signed web, and $\gamma$ an ideal arc in a general position with $\cW$.
+\paragraph{\textbf{Realization of a minimal position}} We are going to prove: \begin{prop}[unbounded version of {\cite[Corollary 12]{FS20}}] Let $\cW$ be the spiralling diagram associated with a non-elliptic signed web, and $\gamma$ an ideal arc in a general position with $\cW$.
 Then we can isotope $\cW$ into a spiralling diagram $\cW'$ in minimal position with $\gamma$ via a finite sequence of intersection reduction moves, H-moves, and an isotopy relative to $\gamma$. \end{prop} To prove this, the following lemma is useful:

-\begin{lem}[unbounded version of {\cite[Lemma 16]{FS20}}] Let $B$ be a biangle in $\Sigma$ bounded by two immersed arcs $\alpha,\alpha'$, and $\cW$ a spiralling diagram in a generic position.
+\begin{lem}[unbounded version of {\cite[Lemma 15]{FS20}}] Let $B$ be a biangle in $\Sigma$ bounded by two immersed arcs $\alpha,\alpha'$, and $\cW$ a spiralling diagram in a general position.
 If some of the endpoints of $\alpha,\alpha'$ are punctures, then choose any cut-off sectors and consider $\cW_\mathrm{reg}$ as above.
 Otherwise, set $\cW_\mathrm{reg}:=\cW$.
 Then $\cW_{\mathrm{reg}}$ can be isotoped through a finite number of intersection reduction moves and H-moves so that $\cW_{\mathrm{reg}}\cap B$ consists of disjoint parallel arcs connecting $\alpha$ and $\alpha'$.
 This can be done by preserving the cut-off sectors, and the resulting web does not depend on the choice of cut-offs. \end{lem}

-\begin{proof} Let $W'_\mathrm{reg}$ be a web obtained from $\cW_\mathrm{reg}$ by removing its cut-off part.
-Then $W'_\mathrm{reg}$ is finite, and hence the statement follows from \cite[Lemma 16]{FS20}. \end{proof} Notice that each of the H-move and the intersection reduction moves is accompanied with a small biangle (shown by dashed lines in \cref{fig:H-move,fig:tightening}) that cuts out a part of the web which we push out.
-Therefore the finite sequence of these moves in \cref{eq:bigon_lemma_unbounded} is accompanied with a biangle $B$, which we call the \emph{tightening biangle}.
-Let us denote the part of $\cW$ cut out by the tightening biangle the \emph{loose part} of $\cW$, which is necessarily a finite web.
+\begin{proof} Since $\cW_\mathrm{reg}$ is finite, the statement follows from \cite[Lemma 15]{FS20}. \end{proof} Notice that each of the H-move and the intersection reduction moves is accompanied with a small biangle (shown by dashed lines in \cref{fig:H-move,fig:tightening}) that cuts out a part of the web which we push out.
+Therefore the finite sequence of these moves in \cref{eq:bigon_lemma_unbounded} is accompanied with a finite collection $\{B^{(j)}\}_{j \in J}$ of biangles that is partially ordered for the inclusion according to the order of moves, which we call the \emph{tightening biangles}.
+Let us denote by $W^{(j)}$ the part of $\cW$ cut out by the tightening biangle $B^{(j)}$, which we call the \emph{loose part} of $\cW$.
 See \cref{fig:loose}.

 The following lemma ensures that the intersection reduction procedures of a spiralling diagram associated with a non-elliptic signed web always terminate in finite steps.